|

 As the computer boots, it checks itself

 out.
-The hard drive spins up to working speed.
+The hard drive spins up to working speed unless the computer uses a solid state drive.
 The power supply fan

 comes on.
 The cooling fan for the CPU starts blowing.
 Other gizmos attached to the computer may power up

-and make noises, too, like a floppy drive, printer, or scanner.
+and make noises, too, like an external drive, printer, or scanner.
 Altogether it may sound like a whole herd of

 squirrels waking up.